SalomePlatform/adao/doc/en/theory.rst

 error measures are not differentiables, but some optimization methods can deal
 with:  heuristics and meta-heuristics for real-valued problem, etc. As previously, the main drawback remain a greater numerical cost to find state estimates, and no guarantee of convergence in finite time.
-Here, we point also the following methods as it is available in the ADAO module: *Particle swarm optimization* [WikipediaPSO]_.
+Here again, we only point the following methods as it is available in the ADAO module: *Particle swarm optimization* [WikipediaPSO]_.

 The reader interested in the subject of optimization can look at [WikipediaMO]_ as a general entry point.